 Deal Pakistan such a blow that nothing remains of it, Uddhav Thackeray tells Modi

 Ausa, Apr 09: Shiv Sena president Uddhav Thackeray on Tuesday asked Prime Minister Narendra Modi to deal Pakistan such a blow that nothing remains of it to mess with India.
-Addressing a poll rally here with Modi, their first since the Shiv Sena and BJP announced their tie-up for the Lok Sabha polls, Thackeray also welcomed the BJP's manifesto.
+Addressing a poll rally here with Modi, their first since the Shiv Sena and Bharatiya Janata Party (BJP) announced their tie-up for the Lok Sabha polls, Thackeray also welcomed the BJP's manifesto.

 He said the promises made in the BJP manifesto were the reason the two ruling parties joined forces ahead of the polls.
-In the manifesto released Monday, the BJP has reiterated its commitment towards construction of Ram temple and abrogation of Article 370 of the Constitution.
+In the manifesto released on Monday, the BJP has reiterated its commitment towards construction of Ram temple and abrogation of Article 370 of the Constitution.
 It also announced a welfare scheme for farmers if voted to power.

 "Our government today doesn't just talk about teaching Pakistan a lesson," Thackeray said.
 "Pradhan Mantri ji, our only expectation from you now is that deal Pakistan such a blow that nothing of it remains to mess (with India) again," he said.